mlbvn/ml-yearning-vi/chapters/all_chapters.md

 > There are two major sources of error in machine learning: bias and variance.
 Understanding them will help you decide whether adding data, as well as other tactics to improve performance, are a good use of time.

 Có hai nguồn chính dẫn đến lỗi trong machine learing: độ chệch và phương sai.
-Hiểu được chúng sẽ giúp bạn quyết định liệu rằng có đáng bỏ ra thời gian để thêm dữ liệu, cũng như các kỹ thuật khác để cải thiện hiệu quả của mô hình.
+Hiểu được chúng sẽ giúp bạn quyết định liệu rằng có đáng bỏ ra thời gian để thêm dữ liệu, cũng như các kỹ thuật khác để cải thiện chất lượng của mô hình.

 > Suppose you hope to build a cat recognizer that has 5% error.
 Right now, your training set has an error rate of 15%, and your dev set has an error rate of 16%.
 In this case, adding training data probably won't help much.
 You should focus on other changes.
 Indeed, adding more examples to your training set only makes it harder for your algorithm to do well on the training set.
 (We explain why in a later chapter.)